-Recent ARE Updates
+ARE Updates Heading link

 UIC is also responding to this historical moment.
 Our UIC community of students, faculty and staff relied on petitions, meetings, and town halls to express the need to work against systemic racism in our own campus spaces, reviewing and changing existing policies and practices, and investing the resources needed to make us more inclusive and equitable.